Inside: back-to-school ideas: Spanish Class First Two Weeks of Lesson Plans

 Para empezar: Dice unit, slide 11.

 Game: I like to teach numbers early on because most of my students can usually rote count and don’t need lots of input on this.
 We quickly write down the number words in the beginning of the year booklet and play Mano Nerviosa to practice the individual numbers.
-(Days, months, weather, etc. get added naturally, as we talk about the date or birthdays during La persona especial interviews later.)
+(Days, months, weather, etc. get added naturally, as we talk about the date or birthdays during La persona especial interviews.)
 We just come back to this booklet again and again until it’s full.

 Brain break: Classroom objects games.